Main, Veggie

 Peeling off the charred skin

-Beat together the eggs, salt, and pepper until well combined.
+In a separate bowl, beat together the eggs, salt, and pepper until well combined.

 Drain any residual oil and let cool.
 Top with chopped scallions and serve with banana ketchup.